TophatSynth/medic_backup/Lecture Notes/Week 7/Introduction to molecular biology 1, 2, 3.md

 				- Glomerulus problem
 				- Wrong alternative splicing done - supposed to have a certain ratio of proteins with exon 9 expressed/not expressed
 				- Difference in ratio -> nephropathy
-	- Gene number paradox - when ppl were trying to figure out the number of genes in the genome #tofinish
+	- Gene number paradox
+		- The apparent paradox that an organism's biological complexity does not correlate with the number of its protein coding genes
 		- Alt. splicing solves this - making many different proteins from limited number of genes
 	- Other modifications ![[Pasted image 20251030103931.png]]
 	- Post transcriptional modifications
 		- Further alters the protein -> more different proteins from the same gene
-	-